 Items you may consider buying after you arrive in Milwaukee:

-- Small refrigerator (All residence halls have communal kitchens with a refrigerator and microwave.
-Also, Cambridge Commons does not allow small refrigerators because one is already provided for the entire suite)
+Small refrigerator (All residence halls have communal kitchens with a refrigerator and microwave.
+Cambridge Commons does not allow small refrigerators as one is provided)